kyboahene/azubi-store/README.md

 - `public/` – Static assets (images, icons, etc)
 - `data.json` – Product data (add to project root if not present)

-## Customization
-- You may use any tools or frameworks to extend the project (e.g., state management, UI libraries, headless CMS).

 ## License
 This project is for educational and demonstration purposes.